scottburton11/burger-time/README.md

 ## How It Works
 Burger Time requires [About Time](https://gitlab.com/tposney/about-time) to track active player time.
 It uses world time, and only affects active players.

+Hunger is tracked at the Actor level, and all Tokens associated with the Actor share the same Hunger level.

 ### Time Between Meals
 Burger Time tracks time since a player last ate, and reminds them every 24 hours of their current hunger status.